Visiting 11 Best Attractions in Darwin

 Later, we went to the nearby botanical gardens.
 The gardens were full of lush vegetation.
 We were especially impressed with the stunning, huge trees.
 One of the visiting women even lay down on the bench to embrace it in full.
-We were hoping to meet the python again, but unfortunately we didn’t encounter any animals.
+We were hoping to meet the python again, but unfortunately, we didn’t encounter any animals.

-The park is big and beautiful.
-Full of tropical, colorful plants like heliconias, frangipani, bananas and many more.
+The park is big and beautiful, full of tropical, colorful plants like heliconias, frangipani, bananas, and many more.
 It was great to stroll peacefully around.

 #6 Darwin Harbour sunset cruise

 One day we were planning to go on a Darwin Harbour cruise.
 We decided the best time would be to go on a sunset cruise which we assumed should be spectacular.
-I don’t know what causes such beautiful sunset colors in Darwin.
+I don’t know what causes such beautiful sunset colours in Darwin.
 Possibly the angle of the sun, as we are already very close to the equator.
-I can add that it was a wonderful warm evening, no wind and we also enjoyed a free glass of champagne.
+I can add that it was a wonderful warm evening, with no wind and we also enjoyed a free glass of champagne.
 This was a simple recipe for great memories.

 Returning to the port, we saw the city skyline at night, which also made a great impression on us…